 Initial planning is about establishing what you want to do, to determine whether you want to make apples or pears and defining at least some of the logical steps to getting apples on the apple tree as opposed to pears on a pear tree.

-You have to find a field, get some seeds, plant them, water them, attend them, protect the field from rodents and finally, once the apples have grown, harvest them, collect them and decide whether to make them into apple juice, cider or to sell them as is.
+You have to find a field, get some seeds, plant them, water and attend them, protect the field from rodents and finally, once the apples have grown, harvest them, collect them and decide whether to make apple juice, cider or to sell them as is.